Yunuuuu/biotidy/README.md

 It is important to note that `biotidy` serves a different purpose compared to [tidyomics](https://github.com/tidyomics), which primarily utilizes a pipe-based workflow for managing bioinformatic objects.
-Specifically, “biotidy” provides a method for extracting a data frame from bioinformatic objects, similar to how the `broom::tidy` function operates on statistical model objects.
+Specifically, `biotidy` provides a method for extracting a data frame from bioinformatic objects, similar to how the `broom::tidy` function operates on statistical model objects.
 The inspiration for `biotidy` came from the functionality of the `scuttle::makePerCellDF` and